TritonDataCenter/manta-muskie/docs/internal/acuserguide.md

 broken down to four logical components.

 * Principal - the "subject", or the identity the rule applies to e.g. Bob the Contractor.
-Principals in the Joyent Cloud are users.
+Principals in Triton Data Center are users.
 * Action - the "verb", or the action a user takes e.g., PutObject, CreateJob
 * Resource - the "object", or target of the action e.g., machine, Manta object
 * Context - any extra constraints e.g. "between 08:00-17:00", "from eu-ams1"

-Rules for access control for Joyent are written with the [Aperture][aperture] access control language.
+Rules for access control for Triton are written with the [Aperture][aperture] access control language.
 With Aperture, you can define rules with each of the components above in a human-readable way.